inconsistent copy and paste behaviour

 It would be useful if there would be a way to configure if strg-c and strg-v copy the history stack including the drawn masks or not.

-#2 Updated by Tobias Ellinghaus 23 days ago
+#2 Updated by Tobias Ellinghaus over 2 years ago

 - About the names of the shortcuts: those should definitely be the same.